casgari/AC215_G4/README.md

 `/model-deployment`

-We have our trained DistilBERT model saved on GCP from our model traing workflow (more on this below).
+We have our trained DistilBERT model saved on GCP from our model training workflow (more on this below).
 To run, use
 ```
 python cli.py
 ```